2i2c-org/docs/community-lead/about/cloud-providers.md

 - **Cost and funding**: Different providers have different pricing models, and some communities may have credits or grants for specific providers.
 - **Access and eligibility**: Public cloud providers like JetStream2 may have specific eligibility requirements.

+Whichever provider you choose, you can own the cloud account yourself (recommended) or have 2i2c manage it for you.
+See [](#cloud-account:models) for the trade-offs.

 If you're unsure which provider is right for your community, contact 2i2c support to discuss your needs.